Stephen Mulholland: Medical career

 Mulholland began his career as a consultant for St. Joseph's Hospital in Hamilton, Ontario where he worked on reconstruction of faces and necks from which tumors had been removed.
-His work in plastic surgery has included reconstructive, trauma, and cancer surgery.
-He has invented different procedures for each, including transplanting sensate tissue into oral-cavity defects after the removal of tongue and jawbone tissue, and developing the OsteoCutaneous Skin Flap procedure, an auto-transplant technique that re-connects arteries, veins, and nerves using a microscope.

 In 1997, Mulholland began focusing on aesthetic plastic surgery.
 He founded SpaMedica, an aesthetic spa located in Toronto, where he provides non-invasive techniques such as Botox injections and laser treatments.
 Mulholland is best known for his non-surgical facelift techniques, including the Pan G. treatment which he launched in 2000.

-Mulholland is a frequent speaker and lecturer, appearing as a regular guest expert plastic surgeon on CityLine and Breakfast Television.
-He has also appeared as a plastic and cosmetic surgery expert on the CBC, CTV, Rogers TV, Global Television Network and in newspapers and magazines such as the Toronto Star, The Globe and Mail, Fashion Magazine, Flare, and Elle Canada.
 Mulholland has also appeared on The Real Housewives of Toronto, where his wife Ann Kaplan Mulholland was one of the main cast members.